-There is a global steering group for each key function and infrastructure area, chaired by the relevant member of the Global Management Team, and together, they assist the Global Management Team in discharging its responsibilities.
-In particular, the Global Audit Steering Group and Global Quality and Risk Management Steering Group work closely with regional and member firm leadership to:
+There is a global steering group for each key function and infrastructure area, chaired by the relevant member of the GMT, and together, they assist the GMT in discharging its responsibilities.
+They act under delegated authority from the Global Board and oversight by the GMT.
+Under the oversight of the GMT, they promote the execution of the global strategy and compliance with KPMG International decisions and policies by member firms.

+In particular, the Global Audit Steering Group and Global Quality & Risk Management Steering Group work closely with regional and member firm leadership to:

-- Establish and ensure communication of appropriate audit and quality/risk management policies - Establish and support effective and efficient risk processes to promote audit quality - Promote and support strategy implementation in member firms' audit functions, including standards of audit quality - Assess and monitor audit quality issues, including those arising from quality performance and regulatory reviews, and focus on best practices that reduce audit quality findings.
+- Establish and ensure communication of appropriate audit and quality/risk management policies - Establish and support effective and efficient risk processes to promote audit quality

+- Promote and support the implementation of strategy in member firms' audit functions, including standards of audit quality - Assess and monitor audit engagement quality, including issues arising from quality performance and regulatory reviews, and focus on best practices to improve audit quality.

-The roles of the Global Audit Steering Group and the Global Quality and Risk Management Steering Group are detailed in the section "Governance and Leadership" of the 2019 KPMG International Transparency Report.
+The roles of the Global Audit Steering Group and the Global Quality & Risk Management Steering Group are detailed in the section, "Governance and leadership," of the 2021 KPMG International Transparency Report.

 Each firm is part of one of three regions (the Americas, ASPAC, and EMA).
-Each region has a Regional Board comprising a regional chairman, regional chief operating officer, representation from any subregions and other members as appropriate.
+Each region has a Regional Board comprising a regional chairman, regional chief operating officer, representation from any subregions, and other members as appropriate.
 Each Regional Board focuses specifically on the needs of member firms within its region and assists in the implementation of KPMG International's policies and processes within the region.

-Further details about KPMG International, including governance arrangements for the year ended September 30, 2020, can be found in the section "Governance and leadership" of the 2019 KPMG International Transparency Report.
+Further details about KPMG International, including governance arrangements for the year ended September 30, 2021, can be found in the section, "Governance and leadership," of the 2021 KPMG International Transparency Report.